-But what if decluttering didn’t just mean tossing things into a trash bag?
+But what if decluttering wasn't simply throwing things in a rubbish bag?

 • Make intentional decisions about what stays and what goes.